ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/step_by_step_instructions/cardboard_box_step_by_step.md

 When we make our nutrient solution, we always add the same amount.

-Depending on how fast your plants are drinking the nitrogen, will be one determining factor on how often to change the bowls water.

 If you don't change the bowls water and instead just add more fertilizer every 5 days eventually the bowl will get dirty and the roots will suffer.

 Therefore, it is better to change the bowls on schedule to avoid any issues at all!